 - Call and examine witnesses who voluntarily agree to appear on behalf of the participants.
-Notice is hereby given to the participants that neither the Medical Staff nor the Hospital has the legal power of subpoena. - Introduce exhibits and documents relevant to the issues. - Cross-examine any witness on any matter relevant to the issues. - Rebut any evidence. - Have counsel or advisor present as an observer even though either party has elected not to be represented by such at the Hearing.
-If the practitioner who requested the hearing does not testify in his own behalf, he may be called and examined as if under cross-examination by the Hearing Committee.
+Notice is hereby given to the participants that neither the Medical Staff nor the Hospital has the legal power of subpoena. - Introduce exhibits and documents relevant to the issues.
+The Practitioner shall bear the reproduction costs for any documents requested from the Hospital, the New Jersey Medical School or any part of the University. - Cross-examine any witness on any matter relevant to the issues. - Rebut any evidence. - If the practitioner who requested the hearing does not testify in his own behalf, he may be called and examined as if under cross-examination by the Hearing Committee.